Polderrider/polderrider.github.io/CV.md

 ## SOFTWARE ENGINEER EXPERIENCE
-### Junior Software Engineer
+### Junior Software Engineer, Tata Steel
-Tata Steel, IJmuiden, NL
+IJmuiden, NL
 2022 – present

 - Gained experience in C# .NET programming during a placement in the IT Engineering team at the TSE Direct Sheet Plant.
 Liaising with end users, I supported developers in maintaining programs responsible for coil movements in the Warehouse Management System.